swap357/draft42/README.md

 Some ideas for potential contributions include:
 - Adding multiple AI models to simultaneously chat with the user.
 - Storing conversations in a lean database(sqlite possibly) for future reference and add it to sidebar.
-- Adding more useful functions to chatbot.
+- Adding more useful functions to chatbot - Plots, Image generation.

 ## Support and Contact